tarasowski/no-framework-spa/Readme.md

 No Framework SPA
 ===================================

-This app how to build a single page application without a framework.
+This app shows how to build a single page application without a framework.
 It has global state management, components and does update the components via listening for native browser events.
 You only need to know basic JavaScript and DOM.